Corbin Carroll Player Props: Diamondbacks vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the eighth-ranked team ERA across all MLB pitching staffs (3.89).
+- The Mariners' 3.87 team ERA ranks eighth across all league pitching staffs.

-- Mariners pitchers combine to rank 11th in baseball in home runs surrendered (115 total, 1.1 per game).
+- Mariners pitchers combine to surrender the 10th-fewest home runs in baseball (115 total, 1.1 per game).

-- His most recent time out was on Saturday against the Toronto Blue Jays, when the righty threw five innings, surrendering five earned runs while giving up eight hits.
+- In his most recent time out on Sunday, the righty threw six innings against the Toronto Blue Jays, allowing four earned runs while surrendering four hits.

+- In nine games this season, the 23-year-old has amassed an ERA of 4.91, with 11 strikeouts per nine innings.
+Opponents are batting .235 against him.

 © 2023 Data Skrive.
 All rights reserved.